pretorben/sweet-libs/readme.md

 ### Document It

-In your Github repository, include a `readme.md` that answers the following questions regarding your subject.
+Your repository must include a `readme.md` that answers the following questions regarding your subject.
 No need to write a book!

 - Why did you choose this subject?
   - How were you first made aware of it?